evals

 Three Focused Evaluation Approaches

-Instead of measuring surface-level metrics or asking shallow questions, we focus on three evaluation approaches that capture what actually matters.
+Instead of measuring surface-level metrics or asking shallow questions, I focus on three evaluation approaches that capture what actually matters.

 Document Relevancy via Citation Ranking